chiefbiiko/inf-keys/readme.md

 ### `var next = seed(init[, algo])`

 Create a new random byte generator. `init` can be of any type.
 Set the algorithm for the internal random number generator with `algo`, defaults to `'alea'`.
-Check out  [`seedrandom`](https://github.com/davidbau/seedrandom#other-fast-prng-algorithms) for a list of supported algorithms.
+Check out  [`seedrandom`](https://github.com/davidbau/seedrandom#other-fast-prng-algorithms) for a list of supported algorithms. **None of those are cryptographically secure**.

 ### `next([n])`